The roadmap to plan a JWST NIRSpec MOS observation using the APT Template is introduced. New MOS related terminology is defined.

 - NIRSpec MPT Terminology

 Updating NIRSpec MOS Observations for flight execution (coming soon): NIRSpec MOS observations will not be flight executable at proposal submission time.
 After a proposal is accepted by the time allocation committee (TAC), the MOS observations are placed onto the Long Range Plan (LRP) and an execution orient and corresponding observing window are assigned.
 A second interaction process is necessary to replan NIRSpec MOS visits for flight execution readiness, to ensure that science targets are properly aligned in their MSA observing shutters.
 Target acquisition parameters are defined in this flight update process, not in the proposal.
+See the description of the NIRSpec multi-phase MOS observing process in NIRSpec MOS Operations.

-The MSA Planning Tool: A Roadmap
+The MSA Planning Tool: a roadmap

 In NIRSpec's Multi-Object Spectroscopy observing mode it is possible to obtain spectra of many sources at the same time.
 Early in the development of NIRSpec observation planning, it became apparent that specifying MOS slits on science targets using the fixed grid of shutters in the Micro-Shutter Assembly would benefit greatly from an automated software planning tool.
 In this article we describe how to use the MSA Planning Tool (MPT) that is built into the Astronomer's Proposal Tool (APT) for NIRSpec MOS planning.
 Additional information on the MOS hardware is described in the article NIRSpec Micro-Shutter Assembly (MSA).